About

 SweetRoot Farm, Hamilton, Montana

-We grow following organic practices, though we are not currently USDA Organic certified.
+We grow following organic practices, though we are not yet USDA Organic certified.
 We farm partly to foster and be a part of a vibrant community, so we welcome visitors, and allow customers and members to check out our practices and visit the farm anytime.
 Most days of the week visitors might only get a quick friendly wave from wherever we are working, but Tuesday afternoons during member share pickup (3:30-6:00 pm) one of us is always around to visit